-As general computing devices, personal computers offer a software platform upon which applications may be deployed that provide access to video services.
-Generally however these services make use of web based applications that execute within the browser that a viewer is using, and thus the level of capability is very much tied to the web based application support, the particular web browser capabilities, the CPU hardware chipset support, the GPU hardware chipset support (as it may be separate to CPU), how that is integrated with the web browser, and the variety of configurations of display connected to the Personal Computer that the user may have.
+The majority of services make use of web based applications that execute within the browser that a viewer is using, and thus the level of capability is very much tied to the web based application support, the particular web browser capabilities, Codec support, the GPU hardware chipset support (as it may be separate to CPU), the CPU hardware chipset support, DRM support, the streaming protocol support, and the variety of configurations of display connected to the Personal Computer that the user may have.
+As things have developed from the very earliest days, the combination of support is very much aligned with the PC platform capabilities.

 HEVC support has been available in Intel and AMD chipsets since 2015.
 As applications run as web apps in browsers, the level of support and integration between the application, video player, DRM and the web browser is key to supporting the relevant codecs and format support.
-For a long time, support for HEVC was not included in the most popular browsers that are based on Chromium such as Chrome, which meant that delivery of Ultra HD based services was not generally done using that codec.
+Modern PCs and Web Browsers on mainstream operating systems have good support, with some specific restrictions and special notes on DRM integration.